Turkey sends 2nd aid package to Lebanon after devastating port blast

 It was also carrying 21 National Medical Rescue personnel, two emergency units, three tents, medicine and medical equipment, 10 AFAD personnel, equipment, a search and rescue vehicle, three Kızılay personnel, a search and rescue team, as well as medical and humanitarian aid.

+Oktay also said Lebanon can use the port of Mersin, on the Mediterranean coast, until the Beirut port is rebuilt.

+"We have said goods could be transported with smaller ships and other means of transportation from Mersin to Lebanon," he added.

-According to Lebanon's Health Ministry, at least 171 people have died and over 6,000 are injured since the explosion on Aug.
+According to Lebanon's Health Ministry, at least 171 people have died and over 6,000 were injured since the explosion on Aug.
 4 ravaged parts of the Lebanese capital.

 The numbers, though, are likely to rise as efforts continue to find missing people.

-The tragedy has come at a time when Lebanon is experiencing its worst economic crisis, including a dramatic drop in the value of the Lebanese pound against the dollar.
+The tragedy came at a time when Lebanon has been experiencing its worst economic crisis, with a dramatic drop in the value of the Lebanese pound against the U.S. dollar.

+The explosion of thousands of tons of ammonium nitrate stored at the port, apparently set off by a fire, was the biggest in Lebanon’s history and caused an estimated $10 billion-$15 billion in damages, according to Beirut’s governor.
+Meanwhile, hundreds of thousands of people have been left homeless.

+Documents that surfaced after the blast showed that for years officials had been repeatedly warned that the presence of 2,750 tons of ammonium nitrate at the port posed a grave danger to the public, yet no one acted to remove it.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.